Win Lyovarin

 Win Lyovarin (วินทร์ เลียววาริณ, RTGS: Win Liaowarin, birth name: Somchai Lyowarin, Thai: สมชัย เลี้ยววาริณ, born 23 March 1956) is a Thai writer.
 He is a two-time winner of the S.E.A.
 Write Award.

 His novels and short stories have been hailed in Thailand for being provocative and encouraging young readers to develop critical thinking skills.

 Personal life

 Win was born in Hat Yai District, Songkhla Province, Thailand.
 His father was a Chinese immigrant who settled in Hat Yai and earned his living as a shopkeeper.
 Win has a son named Trin who is currently a doctor in Singapore.

+Win graduated a bachelor's degree in architecture from Chulalongkorn University.
+He worked as an architect in Singapore for 4 years before moving to New York to work and study.
+When he came back to Thailand, he started a career in advertising as an art director and pursued a master's degree in marketing from Thammasat University.
+He began writing during this time.

+His experience in architecture and advertising heavily influenced some of his more experimental works.
+His experimental short stories usually contains both image and short text, both providing equally important context to the story.